 To help keep rain from washing the MgO off the foliage, a water slurry of 10 percent MgO and 1.5 percent bentonite can be applied to the grass with a suspension fertilizer applicator.

-Where forage yields are low, as in semiarid regions, dusting or spraying pastures with MgO is not practical.
+Where forage yields are low, as in many semiarid and arid regions, dusting or spraying pastures with MgO is not practical.